USS Seize: Ship's history in U.S. Navy

 Seize was laid down on 28 September 1943 by the Basalt Rock Company in Napa, California; launched on 8 April 1944.
 Seize was sponsored by Mrs. Louis Perkins; and commissioned at Vallejo, California on 3 November 1944.

+On 21 December, the landing ship LST-563 grounded on the reef off Clipperton Island, and the Seize was brought in to help refloat the ship but it too was grounded.
+Finally, in January 1945, the USS Viking and USS Tenino were able to free the Seize and to offload equipment from LST-563 before it was abandoned.

-Following repairs and shakedown, the ship reported for duty on 11 May 1945 at San Francisco, California.
-On 2 June 1945, Seize arrived off the entrance to Pearl Harbor, Territory of Hawaii with three pontoon bridges in tow.
+Following repairs and shakedown, the Seize reported for duty on 11 May 1945 at San Francisco, California.
+On 2 June 1945, the ship arrived off the entrance to Pearl Harbor, Territory of Hawaii with three pontoon bridges in tow.
 Reporting to Service Force Squadron 2 for duty, Seize spent a busy first month in repairs, carrying out radar jamming experiments, patrolling, and towing.

 On 10 July 1945, she got underway for the Marshall Islands with APL-43 in tow, arriving at Eniwetok on 22 Jul 1945.
 Seize departed Eniwetok on 4 August 1945, with PB-46 in tow, accompanied by USS Avoyel (ATF-150) (later USCGC Avoyel (WMEC-150)).
 They reached Guam on 13 August 1945.

 On 14 August 1945, still towing PB-46, Seize got underway in convoy for Okinawa Shima.
 Anchoring there on 22 August 1945, she was relieved of PB-46 the next day, and assisted in salvaging USS Oberrender (DE-344) from 27 August to 11 September 1945.